ull-tfg/template-project-full-stack/front-end/README.md

 ✔  Successfully installed plugin: vue-cli-plugin-vuetify

 ?
 Choose a preset: Vuetify 3 - Vite (preview)
 ?
 Would you like to install Vuetify 3 nightly build?
 (WARNING: Nightly builds are intended for development testing and may include bugs or other issues.)
-Yes
+No

 🚀  Invoking generator for vue-cli-plugin-vuetify...
 📦  Installing additional dependencies...